About this Fellowship

 Application Fee*: $30

 To be considered for a Christina Chiu AAPI Writers Fellowship, complete the “Application for Mt.
-San Angelo Residencies, VCCA in Virginia – Summer 2023,” selecting your fellowship interest in the first question.
+San Angelo Residencies, VCCA in Virginia – Summer 2024,” selecting your fellowship interest in Question 2.

 About Christina Chiu

 Christina Chiu is the winner of the James Alan McPherson Award for her novel Beauty.
 She is also author of Troublemaker and Other Saints, published by G.P.
 Putnam’s Sons.
 Troublemaker was a nominee for a BOMC Stephen Crane First Fiction Award, and winner of the Asian American Literary Award.
 Chiu has published in Tin House, The New Guard, Charlie Chan is Dead 2, Not the Only One, Washington Square, The McGuffin, and has won literary prizes from Playboy, New Stone Circle, El Dorado Writers’ Guild, and World Wide Writers.